-Our skin is the largest organ in the body, and is constantly under a great deal of stress.
+Our skin is the largest organ in the body and is constantly under a great deal of stress.
 It protects all underlying structures, so its health, structure and integrity are paramount.
 The rays of the sun, while helping the skin synthesize vitamin D, can unfortunately also damage the skin if exposed for long periods of time.

 Skin changes due to sun exposure

 Sunlight contains ultraviolet rays.
 While most of these rays are filtered out by the ozone layer in the sky, a fair bit still passes through.
 When skin is exposed to ultraviolet rays, it can damage a component of the skin called elastin.
-Elastin is a highly elastic protein that helps skin to return to its original position when it is poked or pinched.
+Elastin is a highly elastic protein that helps the skin to return to its original position when it is poked or pinched.
 The breakdown of elastin means the skin becomes a lot more vulnerable to tearing, blemishes, bruising and sagging.
 Some of the changes that can occur in the skin due to sun exposure include:

 • Blemishes and freckles